rspeer/wordfreq/README.md

 There are language-specific exceptions:

-- In Arabic, it additionally normalizes ligatures and removes combining marks.
+- In Arabic and Hebrew, it additionally normalizes ligatures and removes combining marks.

-- In Japanese, instead of using the regex library, it uses the external library `mecab-python3`.
+- In Japanese and Korean, instead of using the regex library, it uses the external library `mecab-python3`.
 This is an optional dependency of wordfreq, and compiling it requires the `libmecab-dev` system package to be installed.

 - In Chinese, it uses the external Python library `jieba`, another optional dependency.